Gaussian beams and caustic avoidance in gravitational optics: Wavization of an observed light beam

-In order to demonstrate what kind of physical information the paraxial wave equation, (\ref{eq:Sch_classic}), incorporates we use its analogy with the hydrodynamic evolution equations.
-Note that a similar approach has been undertaken since the early times of quantum mechanics.
-This formalism is known due to Madelung's work \citep{Madelung:1927} and it is often referred to as the \textit{hydrodynamic interpretation}.
-In the quantum case, the hydrodynamic interpretation is mathematically equivalent to the well--known de Broglie--Bohm theory \citep{DeBroglie:1927,Bohm:1952_I,Bohm:1952_II}.
-Madelung's approach and de Broglie--Bohm theory differ ontologically in the sense that the former is a genuine statistical interpretation while the latter is often interpreted as a deterministic theory.
+In order to demonstrate what kind of physical information (\ref{eq:Sch_classic}) incorporates we use an analogy with the hydrodynamic evolution equations.
+A similar analogy has been considered since the early times of quantum mechanics.
+This formalism is known due to Madelung's work \cite{Madelung:1927} and it is often referred to as the \textit{hydrodynamic interpretation}.
+In the quantum case, the hydrodynamic interpretation is mathematically equivalent to the well-known de Broglie-Bohm theory \cite{DeBroglie:1927,Bohm:1952_I,Bohm:1952_II}.
+Madelung's approach and de Broglie-Bohm theory differ ontologically in the sense that the former is a genuine statistical interpretation while the latter is often interpreted as a deterministic theory.
 For our classical wavization problem, there is no necessity for an ``interpretation''.
 We will see in the following sections that those hydrodynamic evolution equations are closely related to the physically measurable quantities of a light beam without referring to any probabilistic framework.

 Let us start investigating the paraxial wave equation by reconsidering the wave function that represents the null bundle.
 First, we write it in its \textit{polar form} as